 It is undoubtedly the first pinot grape variety imported from Burgundy, no doubt because of the similarities in topography and climate between Burgundy and Alsace.
 This prestigious red grape variety was prominent in Alsace in the middle Ages, but then disappeared, except for certain places where red wine was still appreciated.
 It is becoming increasingly popular today because of its freshness and fruitiness.

-Its vinification occurs during a maceration of 2 weeks.
+Its vinification occurs during a maceration of two weeks.
 Its growth in traditional tuns for 10 months allows adding a more full-bodied and more complex structure to its typical fruitiness.

-The robe is ruby red with purple highlights and of good intensity.
-The disk is limpid, bright and transparent.
+The robe is cherry red with purple reflections, of good intensity.
+The disk is bright, limpid and transparent.
 The wine shows youth.
-The nose is marked, pleasant, of good intensity.
-We perceive a distinguished dominant of smoked and spicy scents, as well as a delicate reduction.
+The nose is marked, pleasant and of good intensity.
+We perceive a dominant of red fruit scents (blueberry, blackberry) and a slight floral hint of rose.
+The airing enhances these scents and reveals cherry and blackcurrant, as well as a light note delicate vegetal.
+Airy and flattering, the nose gives the Pinot Noir a sophisticated and radiant definition.

 “Best Sommelier of France 2006”